Thyroid Surgery in Birmingham

 Thyroid Gland Function

 The thyroid gland is located at the base of the neck, in front of the trachea; and it has a variety of functions.
 The primary function of the thyroid gland is to control the basal metabolic rate.
 In essence, the thyroid gland functions as the metabolic thermostat.
 The thyroid gland produces two hormones, T3 and t4 that influence a number of body functions.
 Increased levels of thyroid hormones can result in chest palpitations, increased heart rate, heat intolerance, weight loss, anxiety, sleeplessness, and diarrhea.
-Thyroid function is monitored and regulated by the pituitary gland which produces thyroid stimulating hormones or TSH.
-As thyroid function diminishes, the pituitary gland increases the production of TSH to stimulate the thyroid gland activity.
+Thyroid function is monitored and regulated by the pituitary gland which produces thyroid-stimulating hormones or TSH.
+As thyroid function diminishes, the pituitary gland increases the production of TSH to stimulate thyroid gland activity.
 Conversely, when the thyroid is overactive, the pituitary decreases the production of TSH in an attempt to minimize thyroid stimulation.
-Under active thyroid or hypothyroidism is a very common disease associated with the thyroid gland.
-Most commonly, this is caused by a Hasimoto’s thyroiditis which is a disease that results in the patient’s own immune system attacking the thyroid gland.
+Underactive thyroid or hypothyroidism is a very common disease associated with the thyroid gland.
+Most commonly, this is caused by a Hashimoto’s thyroiditis which is a disease that results in the patient’s own immune system attacking the thyroid gland.
 The patient may go through a period of overactive thyroid, but the ultimate result will be hypothyroidism, requiring thyroid hormone replacement.
-Overactive thyroid or hyperthyroidism is a derangement up thyroid function that results in access thyroid hormone production.
+Overactive thyroid or hyperthyroidism is a derangement of thyroid function that results in access to thyroid hormone production.
 In the United States, the most common cause of hyperthyroidism in young to middle-aged the emails is Graves’ disease.
-Other common causes of hyperthyroidism include toxic multi modular goiter or a solitary toxic nodule.
-Unlike hyperthyroidism, many hyper thyroid patients will eventually require surgical consultation.
+Other common causes of hyperthyroidism include toxic multi-modular goiter or a solitary toxic nodule.
+Unlike hyperthyroidism, many hyperthyroid patients will eventually require surgical consultation.
 Graves’ disease is commonly treated by radioactive iodine (RAI), but there are a number of contraindications to RAI therapy in Graves’ disease.
 Radioactive iodine is not as widely accepted in the treatment of toxic multinodular goiter or solitary toxic nodules.